Shaping America's Future

 America’s most fundamental industry, metal casting, continues to play a critical role in the success of U.S. manufacturing through the production of high quality castings and support of key industry sectors.
 In fact, castings are used in 90% of all finished manufactured products.

 As an important segment of the larger metal casting industry, the die casting industry produces over one-third of all metal castings.
-Today, there are over 300 U.S. die casters manufacturing thousands and thousands of non-ferrous castings: from automobile engine and transmission parts to intricate components for computers and medical devices.
+Today, there are over 300 die casting companies in the U.S. comprising over 375 individual die casting plants, which manufacture thousands and thousands of non-ferrous castings: from automobile engine and transmission parts to intricate components for computers and medical devices.

 The die casting industry is a microcosm of American business with over 55% of the companies having fewer than 100 employees, while our larger firms are world leaders.